julienrwe/dam-documentation/src/general.md

 <u>Adopting digital assets</u>

-- **Integrate A Trustable Blockchain Network** : deploy an an instantaneous settlement with accurate tracking, <u>verifiable</u> and <u>trustable</u> for you and your business partners on a private blockchain
+- **Integrate a trustable blockchain betwork** : deploy an instantaneous settlement with accurate tracking, <u>verifiable</u> and <u>trustable</u> for you and your business partners on a private blockchain

 - **Make Real World Assets Digital Native** : imagine currency, loyalty program, vouchers, ticketing, commodities... powering a <u>secured</u>, <u>frictionless</u>  and <u>programable</u> digital payment experience

-- **Create new Services never possible before** : own your fully digital ecosystem and <u>reinvent how value flows</u>.
-Create <u>new services with multiple digital assets interacting</u> on a all-in-one platform.
+- **Create new services never possible before** : own your fully digital ecosystem and <u>reinvent how value flows</u>.
+Build a new offering with multiple interacting digital assets on an all-in-one platform.

 ### What does this mean for your business and consumers ?
 ***A new way of creating your own digital payment experience with concrete benefits for all the actors***